Moustafa-Farrag/scandiweb-test/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;For running the project then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+&nbsp;&nbsp;&nbsp;&nbsp;Note: maybe you need to install some fonts to have the target view.

 ## Implemented features?

 - &#9745; Ability to add/remove products and change their amounts in cart - on the cart page itself, PLP and PDP should be provided.